JeuJeus/blog/content/blog/linux/open-zfs/why-do-all-my-buddies-keep-shilling-zfs.md

 As a result, it may not be suitable for all use cases.
 [9]

 ### Native Encryption
+To explain native encryption, I must first introduce the concept of datasets.
+ZFS uses pools as described above, while the actual data (FS, snapshots, etc.) is stored in datasets, which are themselves stored in pools[10].
+In contrast to classical full disk encryption, ZFS allows encryption on a per dataset basis, which makes it possible to mix encrypted and unencrypted datasets in a single pool.
+This also allows booting from an unencrypted dataset and unlocking the encrypted dataset after the boot process (e.g. via SSH in the case of a server).
+Additionally, ZFS Encryption implementation enables carrying out maintenance operations, such as integrity checks, scrubbing, and resilvering, while the dataset remains locked.
+This is particularly useful when we look at ZFS send in the next chapter.
+However, this implementation exposes the file's metadata, including the dataset's name, size, usage, and properties.
+Apart from that, ZFS Encryption relies on standard encryption methods such as AES-256, and can be unlocked with a passphrase.

 ### ZFS send
+This function at first blew me away because it is so powerful and yet so ingenious.
+ZFS enables you to send Snapshots of Datasets over the Internet.
+This means you can send a full snapshot of your encrypted dataset to another machine across the internet.
+Once you accept the Snapshot via ZFS receive, it will be attached to a  pool specified.[12]
+The truly remarkable aspect is the remote machine's ability to verify data integrity, repair the dataset, and receive successive incremental snapshots while keeping the dataset encrypted and locked.[2]
+This, in turn, enables transferring your machine's backup to an untrusted third party.

 ### Integrity Check & Repair